PyThaiNLP/pythainlp/README.md

 | [2.2.2](https://github.com/PyThaiNLP/pythainlp/releases) | Stable | [Change Log](https://github.com/PyThaiNLP/pythainlp/issues/330) |
 | [`dev`](https://github.com/PyThaiNLP/pythainlp/tree/dev) | Release Candidate for 2.3  | [Change Log](https://github.com/PyThaiNLP/pythainlp/issues/445) |

-Please follow our [PyThaiNLP](https://www.facebook.com/pythainlp/) fanpage for more and recent updates.
+Please follow our [PyThaiNLP Facebook page](https://www.facebook.com/pythainlp/) for more updates.

 ## Getting Started with PyThaiNLP

 We provide [PyThaiNLP Get Started Tutorial](https://www.thainlp.org/pythainlp/tutorials/notebooks/pythainlp_get_started.html) for exploring features in PyThaiNLP; We also have tutorials for specific tasks.
 Please visit [our tutorial page](https://www.thainlp.org/pythainlp/tutorials).

-Latest document can be at [https://thainlp.org/pythainlp/docs/2.2/](https://thainlp.org/pythainlp/docs/2.2/).
+Latest document is available at [https://thainlp.org/pythainlp/docs/2.2/](https://thainlp.org/pythainlp/docs/2.2/).

 We try to make the package easy to use as much as possible; therefore, some additional data (like word lists and language models) may get automatically download during runtime.
 PyThaiNLP caches additional data under the directory `~/pythainlp-data` by default, but the user can change the value by specifying the environment variable `PYTHAINLP_DATA_DIR`.
 See corpus catalog at [PyThaiNLP/pythainlp-corpus](https://github.com/PyThaiNLP/pythainlp-corpus).